3 genera

 Growth Duration: Perennial

-Distribution: Occurring east of the Cascades crest and in the Columbia River Gorge in Washington; south-central British Columbia to Mexico and South America, east to the Atlantic Coast.
+Distribution: Occurrng east of the Cascades crest and in the Columbia River Gorge in Washington; British Columbia to California, east across most the the U.S., and in Ontario, to the Atlantic Coast.

 Origin: Native